Fistfights, nude masturbation and dead pets: What's going on with airline travel?

 The friendly skies are starting to sound downright dangerous.
 In March alone, stories of rape, fistfights and dead beloved pets have dominated national headlines.
 And it seems no airline is immune.
 United, Southwest, American and Alaska Airlines are just a few of the carriers scrambling to explain the behavior of crew members.
 And tales of passengers gone wild can often be even more harrowing.

+“Both pets and humans have been mistreated by airlines for years.
+With the advent of smartphones and more and more passengers aware of taking them out and hitting record, there’s been a microscope on airlines and how these incidents are handled.
+Especially following the Dr. Dao incident last year, passengers are better equipped to document anything that happens when traveling - especially on United,” Brian Kelly, CEO and founder of The Points Guy told Fox News.

-In a recent survey of airplane crew members, 67 percent of respondents say they have witnessed passengers behaving aggressively or violently toward each other, and 10 percent have experienced firsthand passenger-initiated violence.
+In a recent survey of airplane crew members, 67 percent of respondents said they have witnessed passengers behaving aggressively or violently toward each other, and 10 percent have experienced firsthand passenger-initiated violence.

 But it's not just the flyers acting out.
 Things have gotten so bad with their employees, United just rolled out a compassion training program aimed at teaching employees how to be caring, safe, dependable and efficient.
 This new system will require around 30,000 customer-facing crew members to attend a four-hour training session to ensure all safety standards are met “with a smile.”